soodsagar/podopolo/README.md

 [Backend Exercise]
 This is a **Node/Express** application that uses **MongoDB** for data storage.
 The application has endpoints to create, read, update, and delete notes for authenticated users.
 The user authentication is done using **JSON Web Tokens** (JWT).
 The application also has rate limiting capability using a **Redis** cache layer.

 The app is far from perfect, but handles all requirements for this assessment.
-See the Improvements section for some of my recommendations on how I could improve this app in the future.
+See the **Future Improvements** section for some of my recommendations on how I could improve this app in the future.

 # Features